XpiritBV/mini-hacks/Setup-an-IIS-enabled-Docker-Image/Readme.md

-# Set up a IIS enabled Docker Image #
+# Setup an IIS enabled Docker Image #

 ## Challenge ##
 Getting started with Docker can be quite a challenge, but it is actually quite straightforward.
 Once you know the basics to get started, new perspectives will open up.